-Sent away The mum can’t cope with looking after the children on her own.
+Sent away Shaquana's mother can’t cope with looking after all her children on her own.
 She sends Shaquana and two older siblings to their grandparents who live in the countryside, over 700 km away.
 Shaquana doesn’t dare ask how long they are going to stay, but when she starts school she understands that it could be a long time.
-Shaquana wants to make her mum proud and studies hard.
+Shaquana wants to make her mom proud and studies hard.
 She gets good grades, despite the fact that she’s almost always the last to finish her assignments.
 She’s so afraid of doing something wrong.

 When Shaquana wanted to leave the streets, she was locked in by her pimp and only allowed out to work.